PCA9685 - Multiple Servo Control Using Arduino

 Moreover, all deep details for understanding servo motors will be provided in the article on How to Control Servo Motor using Arduino

-Most of you might ever use Arduino for any kind of project, it’s a commonly used microcontroller.
-The Arduino has only Six PWM output pins, meaning it can handle only Six servos at a time.
+Most of you might have ever used Arduino for any kind of project; it’s a commonly used microcontroller.
+The Arduino has only six PWM output pins, meaning it can handle only six servos at a time.
 Let’s say your robot project requires 8 servos to control synchronously the arm’s position.
-In this case, you need to change the microcontroller which will cost you even more, and the Controller won’t be fully utilized.
-And then there are only a few options left other than purchasing any different microcontroller like:
+In this case, you need to change the microcontroller, which will cost you even more, and the Controller won’t be fully utilised.
+And then there are only a few options left other than purchasing a different microcontroller, like:

 • Using Multiplexing: The technique used to control multiple servos with limited PWM pins.
 This involves rapidly switching between servos, sending PWM signals to each one in turn.
 This can be done manually using code, or you can use dedicated ICs like the 74HC595 shift register to expand your PWM outputs.
 The technique cannot be easily implemented.